JuliaCon/JuliaSurveyForm.jl/JuliaSurvey.en_US.md

 - [ ] Other/SPECIFY

-41. IF PROFESSIONAL: Please click here if you would like to enter a raffle to win a free Julia t-shirt, or if you would like Julia Computing to reach out to you to help your business succeed using Julia.
+43. IF PROFESSIONAL: Please click here if you would like JuliaHub to contact you to help your business succeed using Julia.